gonzalo-plaza/complete-intro-to-react/pizza/README.md

 ## 📝 Notes

-- Vite proxy redirects `/api/*` and `/public/*` to the backend in development
+- The frontend is deployed on Vercel and makes API calls to the backend (deployed on Render)
-- In production, the frontend is served from the same Fastify server
 - React Compiler is enabled for automatic optimizations
+- Devtools (TanStack Router and React Query) are only shown in development mode